CS 70 at UC Berkeley

 6. Post a screen shot of any resource referenced.

-Your question should be self contained.
+Your question should be self-contained.
 The TAs (and other responders) should not have to scan through PDFs to even figure out what the question is.
-Ask yourself: am I referring to some lecture slide / lecture note / hw solution / discussion solution?
+Ask yourself: am I referring to some lecture slide/lecture note/HW solution/discussion solution/past exam?

 If the answer is yes, post a screen shot of the relevant part.